This article was updated on July 18, 2018.

-And of course, we've all heard about another high-profile data breach at the U.S. National Security Agency (NSA) in 2013 when a contractor/consultant named Edward Snowden stole confidential information concerning government surveillance of U.S. citizens and shared it with the media, as Infosecurity Magazine recaps.
+Another high-profile data breach was at the U.S. National Security Agency (NSA) in 2013 when a contractor/consultant named Edward Snowden stole confidential information concerning government surveillance of U.S. citizens and shared it with the media, as Infosecurity Magazine recaps.

 These examples are large breaches at major organizations, but the fact remains: No matter the scale or the organization in question, such insider breaches happen daily, compromising all sorts of employee-related data.
 Even if your business doesn't house such a large amount of private information, you still need to have your security locked down.